MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-microsoft-365-apps.md

 1. If you use the current version of Configuration Manager, you can use the Office 365 ProPlus Pilot and Health Dashboard to help you plan, pilot, and perform your Microsoft 365 Apps deployment.
 For more information, see [Office 365 ProPlus Pilot and Health Dashboard](/mem/configmgr/sum/deploy-use/office-365-dashboard#bkmk_pilot).

-As part of your deployment, you'll deploy the apps first to the targeted group from step 1, and then do an additional round of testing to ensure compatibility between Microsoft 365 Apps and the add-ins and client devices in that group.
-After you have verified compatibility, you can deploy to the rest of your organization.
+As part of your deployment, you'll deploy the apps first to the targeted group from step 1, and then do an another round of testing to ensure compatibility between Microsoft 365 Apps and the add-ins and client devices in that group.
+After verifying compatibility, you can deploy to the rest of your organization.
 That first group can continue to be a pilot for testing future updates ahead of the rest of your organization.
 For more information, see [Plan your enterprise deployment of Microsoft 365 Apps](plan-microsoft-365-apps.md).

 ## Review exit criteria

-Before planning your deployment, make sure you've completed all the steps for assessing your environment and requirements.
+Before planning your deployment, make sure you completed all the steps for assessing your environment and requirements.

 |Assessment         |Reviewed?            |
 |-------------------|------------------|